 However, the People’s Daily, China’s leadership, and Western journalists in China (including NewsVoice) believe that communication with China and fact-based journalism can overcome the Western leadership’s doubts about China.
 That’s a win-win situation.

 You can read more about our impressions in NewsVoice’s articles about today’s China and its visions.
-Then, you can form your opinion on whether the Western leadership should cooperate with China, whether You should meet and talk to Chinese people, or even go to China to form your own free opinion.
+Then, you can form your own free opinion on whether Western leadership should cooperate with China, whether you should meet and talk to Chinese people, or even go to China to make up your mind.

 By Torbjorn Sassersson, founder of NewsVoice